Libensemble/libensemble/docs/running_libE.rst

 Running generator on the manager
 --------------------------------

-The majority of libEnsemble use-cases run a single generator.
-The :ref:`libE_specs<datastruct-libe-specs>` option **gen_on_manager** will cause the generator function to be run on a thread on the manager.
+The majority of libEnsemble use cases run a single generator.
+The :ref:`libE_specs<datastruct-libe-specs>` option **gen_on_manager** will cause the generator function to run on a thread on the manager.
 This can run persistent user functions, sharing data structures with the manager, and avoids additional communication to a generator running on a worker.
 When using this option, the number of workers specified should be the (maximum) number of